Kimmane Rathnakar

 Kimmane Rathnakar is an Indian professional advocate and politician who served as the Minister of Primary and Secondary Education & Sakala of Karnataka from 2013 to 2016.
-He was Member of the Karnataka Legislative Assembly from Thirthahalli constituency from 4 June 2008 to 16 May 2018 in Shimoga District.
-He belongs to Indian National Congress.
+He was a Member of the Karnataka Legislative Assembly from Thirthahalli constituency from 4 June 2008 to 16 May 2018 in Shimoga District.
+He belongs to the Indian National Congress.

 Early life and education

-Kimmane Rathnakar completed his schooling in Thirthahalli, and then he completed Bachelor of Science degree in Bhuvanendra College, Karkala.
-In 1966, he completed his law degree in BMS College of Law.
+Kimmane Rathnakar completed his schooling in Thirthahalli, and then he completed a Bachelor of Science degree at Bhuvanendra College, Karkala.
+In 1966, he completed his law degree at BMS College of Law.